 1. Do I Really Need a Permit?

-The Rules: In Athens-Clarke County (and Oconee), you generally need a residential building permit if your deck is:
+The Rules: In Athens-Clarke County (and Oconee), you'll probably need a building permit if your deck is:

-- YES Attached to the house (Ledger board connection).
+- YES Attached to the house (bolted to the ledger board).

 - YES More than 30 inches off the ground at any point.